DIRACGrid/DIRAC/docs/source/UserGuide/Tutorials/UsingDIRACFromPython/index.rst

 Remote Procedure Calls
 ^^^^^^^^^^^^^^^^^^^^^^

-Remote Procedure Calls (RPC) describes the process of sending a request to another computer (i.e. DIRAC servers) that triggers them to process something.
+Remote Procedure Calls (RPC) describe the process of sending a request to other computers (i.e. DIRAC servers) that triggers them to process something.
 The result of this remotely ran function is then sent back to the origin of the call (i.e. your computer).

 In DIRAC this is done automatically when using the ``Client`` classes where calling a method ``MyClient().something(123)`` triggers the server to execute a function named ``export_something(123)``.